Big Brother

 Head of Household (HOH)

-a Head of Household (HOH) competition is a weekly challenge in which the houseguests compete to become the HOH for the week.
+A Head of Household (HOH) competition is a weekly challenge in which the houseguests compete to become the HOH for the week.
 The HOH is responsible for nominating two houseguests for eviction and also has certain privileges, such as getting their own private room with a personal bathroom and security camera access throughout the house.
 The HOH competition can take many forms, such as physical challenges, quizzes, or games of chance.
 The HOH competition is typically held at the beginning of each week, and the HOH is usually announced on the live eviction show.

 Power of Veto (POV)